benjaminion/upgrading-ethereum-book/src/book.md

 ### Introduction

-Permissionless blockchains are cryptoeconomic systems: cryptography enforces correct behaviour where possible; economics encourages correct behaviour where it cannot be enforced.
+Permissionless blockchains are cryptoeconomic systems: cryptography enforces correct behaviour where possible; economics incentivises correct behaviour where it cannot be enforced.
 The correct behaviours we're looking for roughly correspond to availability and security.
-We want the chain to keep making progress, and want the chain to give correct, non-contradictory results under all reasonable circumstances.
+We want the chain to keep making progress, and we want the chain to give reasonable, non-contradictory results under all reasonable circumstances.

 The tools available to help us meet these goals are (1) rewards for behaviour that helps the protocol, (2) penalties for behaviour that hinders the protocol, and (3) punishments for behaviour that looks like an attack on the protocol.